ChemiKyle/Automated-Academic-Angst/README.md

 TODO: (as in I won't actually get around to it)
 Add SMS notifications with twilio.
+~~Use a separate file for input to circumvent code editing.~~ You'll probably wanna learn python to help with your Ph.D. anyway.